4S1ght/Soybean/README.md

 # Soybean
-Soybean is a convenience multi-tool for tedious task automation.
+Soybean is a convenience multi-tool for automating tedious tasks.
 It lets you set up your compilers, bundlers and the rest of the environment and get to work with a single command.
 Write tidy and concise routines executed on a plethora of events, such as a file change or a user-specified command.

 # Documentation